Orlando Injunction Attorney

 Here are two recent cases on point:

-Facebook Messenger Gilbert v.
+In Facebook Messenger Gilbert v.
 State, No. 2D19-1622, 2021 WL 2385832 (Fla.
-2d DCA 2021) (screenshots which victim took of conversation between victim and defendant over social networking website messenger were sufficiently authenticated where victim testified to the parties’ extensive history of communicating over Facebook Messenger, that his real name and profile picture were in the screenshots, and that the messages referred to things only they would know about).
+2d DCA 2021), the victim authenticated the screenshots of the conversation with the defendant by testifying about their extensive history of communicating over Facebook Messenger.
+The victim confirmed that the defendant’s real name and profile picture appeared in the screenshots and that the messages referred to details only they would know.
+The court found this sufficient for authentication.

-Once you have the records, you will need to provide it to the other party in advance of the hearing.
-At the hearing, you will have to testify that you received those texts or e-mails and that they are the message that you received.
-You can also admit screenshots of the texts or e-mails.
-That should work as well.
+Once you obtain the records, you must provide them to the opposing party before the hearing.
+During the hearing, testify that you received the messages and confirm that they are the ones you received.
+You can also present screenshots of the texts or emails, which should suffice.

-You MUST be served in order for the injunction process to move forward.
-Due process requires that a respondent be served with the injunction papers before the final hearing can take place.
-If you have not been served, the injunction is technically not enforceable and you cannot violate it.
-If a final order has been entered without you being served, that is reversible error.
-In other words, it can be undone.
-Contact our injunction attorneys in Orlando, FL for legal guidance.
+The court must serve you for the injunction process to proceed.
+Due process requires the respondent to receive the injunction papers before the final hearing.
+If the court never serves you, the injunction is unenforceable, meaning you cannot violate it.
+If the court enters a final order without serving you, that is a reversible error and should be undone.
+Contact our Orlando injunction attorney for legal guidance if this happens.

 Here are 3 great videos that explain various injunction scenarios: